Learning with less: label-efficient land cover classification at very high spatial resolution using self-supervised deep

 While the linear probing results show vast improvements in representation quality when using BYOL pre-training, fine-tuning these pre-trained encoders using various semantic segmentation architectures resulted in different performance trends.
-Figure \ref{fig:finetune_metrics} shows that while the BYOL models that were initialized with ImageNet weights prior to BYOL pre-training outperformed ImageNet models with no additional pre-training, the BYOL models that were initialized with random weights yielded more variable performance depending on the specifics of the semantic segmentation architecture.
-The BYOL encoder with random initialization outperformed the ImageNet pre-trained encoder in terms of mean macro F1 score across the UPerNet and DeepLabV3+ models at \(N_\text{train} = 250\), but lagged behind all other architectures at \(N_\text{train} = 500\) and \(N_\text{train} = 750\).
-Overall, the ImageNet pre-trained models had a mean macro F1 score of \num{67.34}\%, while the BYOL model with random initialization had a mean macro F1 score of \num{65.61}\%.
-However, the BYOL model initialized with ImageNet weights prior to pre-training consistently outperformed the ImageNet pre-trained model across all architectures and training dataset sizes, achieving a mean macro F1 score of \num{69.04}\%.
+Figure~\ref{fig:finetune_metrics} shows that the ImageNet encoder outperformed both the BYOL and MoCoV2 pre-trained encoders with random initialization across all combinations of segmentation architectures, with ImageNet models averaging 70.10\% in terms of macro F1 score, a 1.53\% improvement over BYOL and a 5.70\% over MoCoV2.
+These results show that, while not achieving the same performance as ImageNet fully supervised pre-training, utilizing self-supervised pre-training with BYOL on domain specific data with randomly initialized weights can be nearly as effective.
+Additionally, BYOL with random initialization consistently outperformed MoCoV2 with random initialization across all experimental axes, with an average improvement in macro F1 score of 4.17\%.
+MoCoV2 with random initialization also exhibited large sensitivity to shifting training data during cross-validation with an overall standard deviation of 3.39\%, more than double that of BYOL with random initialization (1.52\%) or ImageNet (1.48\%).

+Initializing models with ImageNet weights prior to pre-training proved to yield the highest performance: our BYOL and MoCoV2 models pre-trained using this approach achieved average macro F1 scores of 71.63\% and 70.62\%, respectively, increases of 1.53\% and 0.52\% over the ImageNet baseline.
+The BYOL models initialized with ImageNet prior to pre-training outperformed all ImageNet models across all test cases, while MoCoV2 outperformed the ImageNet encoder across all cases with the exception of the UPerNet networks.
+BYOL with ImageNet pre-training also outperformed MoCoV2 pre-training in all but one case, where the FCN model trained with 750 training samples outperformed its BYOL counterpart by 0.16\%.
+BYOL with ImageNet initialization also demonstrated the least variation across all encoder initialization frameworks, with a standard deviation of 1.22\% compared to ImageNet's 1.48\% and ImageNet followed by MoCoV2 pre-training's 1.66\%.